Skip to content

 • Be aware of body mechanics and your conditioning level when playing sports.
 Golf, tennis, baseball, kayaking, and other activities that require hard twisting movements at the waist are problematic for the QL muscle.

-• Horseback riding on a whole is good for strengthing back muscles.
+• Horseback riding is good for strengthening back muscles overall.
 However, it is still sitting.
-Add to that, the QL muscle is working to stabilize and balance the upper body with the lower body, and that can cause the muscles to be overworked.
-If you are going for a long ride, get off periodically to walk.
+Additionally, the QL muscle is working to stabilize and balance the upper body with the lower body, which can cause the muscles to be overworked.
+If you go for a long ride, get off periodically to walk.
 Your back and your horse will thank you!

 References: